TN0123/Schematic/CONTRIBUTING.md

 - Provide context when asking questions
 - Help others when you can
 - Follow the Code of Conduct

-### Recognition

-Contributors will be recognized in:

-- GitHub contributors list
-- Release notes
-- Project documentation
-- Community acknowledgments

 ## Development Workflow